 The fest annually includes significant restorations, and this year features seven such works, including a brand-new restoration of Luis Bunuel’s “The Discreet Charm of the Bourgeoisie,” which is part of our year-long Golden Anniversaries programming, which features films celebrating their 50th anniversaries.

 In honor of St. Louis’ own Josephine Baker and her installation in France’s Panthéon on Nov.
 30 of last year, the fest will present her silent film debut, “Siren of the Tropics,” with an original score and live accompaniment by the Rats & People Motion Picture Orchestra.

-Every program features introductions and discussions by film scholars and critics.
-The discussions will place the works in the contexts of both film and French history and provide close analyses.
+Every program features introductions and discussions by film or French scholars and critics.

 Webster University’s Winifred Moore Auditorium in Webster Hall, 470 E. Lockwood Ave.

 Tickets are $15 for general admission; $12 for students and Cinema St. Louis members.
 Webster U. students are admitted free.
 Advance tickets can be purchased through each film's listing.